>130 projects listed alphabetically across all three central CA sanctuaries

 The Davidson Seamount is an impressive geologic feature located 120 km southwest of Monterey, California.
 This inactive volcano is roughly 2,300 m tall and 40 km long, yet its summit is far below the ocean surface (1,250 m).
 In May 2002, a diverse group of scientists led by the Monterey Bay National Marine Sanctuary embarked on an exploration to more fully characterize the Davidson Seamount.

-Davidson Seamount: Exploring Ancient Coral Gardens in 2006
+Davidson Seamount: 2006 Expedition to Ancient Coral Gardens

 Building off the successes of an Office of Ocean Exploration (OE) expedition to Davidson Seamount in 2002, this project focused on deep-water corals.
 The week-long expedition in 2002 was the initial effort to characterize the biology and geology of the Davidson Seamount, 1,250 – 3,700 meters deep off Central California.